michele9812/GenUI/replit.md

 - **Added mobile carousel max height constraint**: Set maxHeight to 500px on mobile to prevent excessive stretching while maintaining responsive fill behavior
 - **Ensured full width text containers**: Added w-full class to all title and paragraph elements in welcome page to ensure text containers fill their parent containers on mobile instead of hugging content
 - **Reduced accordion gap to 16px on mobile**: Updated Senior accordion component to use 16px gap on mobile screens (<768px) while maintaining 24px gap on desktop for optimal spacing hierarchy
+- **Reduced header/title margins to 8px on mobile**: Updated all heading and paragraph elements in header sections to use 8px bottom margin on mobile (<768px) for compact spacing while maintaining larger margins on desktop for Senior persona accessibility
 - **Separated navigation buttons design**: Split AirBuddy logo and back action into separate buttons - logo as standalone square (10x10), back button with icon+text on desktop and icon-only on mobile with responsive design and staggered animations
 - **Reduced carousel height by 64px**: Decreased carousel container height across all breakpoints (256px mobile, 356px tablet, 396px medium, 416px desktop) for optimized viewport space utilization
 - **Maintained carousel card dimensions**: Fixed height of 320px for all carousel cards as per original specifications